fuankarion/Vision17/Lab5-features/Readme.md

     -   How could your method be improved?

 ###Some advice on creating your texton dictionary
 Creating a large texton dictionary takes A LOT of time and uses A LOT of memory.
 Creating a dictionary with the full set of training images **Is not possible, on the course server**.
 Unless you can find a larger machine on your own, you will have to subsample the training database.
-Yout subsample strategy is critical for the succes in this laboratory, be sure to report and discuss it.
+Your subsample strategy is critical for the success in this laboratory, be sure to report and discuss it.
 Do not forget that textures are **local patterns** that repeat over the whole images.

 ## Deadline
-**March 2 11:59 pm,**, as usual just upload your report to you github repo.
+**March 2 11:59 pm,**, as ussual just upload your report to you github repo.